Skip to main content

 Lodging Notes

-Hotel, Capsule: Accommodates one individual of Size 1 or smaller.
+Hotel, Capsule: Accommodates one being of Size 1 or smaller.
+Common on stations, dense cities, and heavily trafficked industrial worlds.

 Medical